AndreRH/hangover/README.md

 ### Running
 You can add the following environment variables:

+* HODLL64 to select the 64-bit emulator dll:
+    * libarm64ecfex.dll for x86_64 emulation (FEX)
-* HODLL to select the emulator dll:
+* HODLL to select the 32-bit emulator dll:
     * wow64cpu.dll for "native" i386 mode on x86_64
     * wowarmhw.dll for ARM emulation (Qemu)
     * xtajit.dll for i386 emulation (Qemu)